Skip to main content

 • Enhance Transparency: Maintain a centralized list of approved applications and software for institutional awareness and oversight.

 This process applies to all University of Maryland departments, units, affiliates, faculty, staff, workforce members, and sponsored affiliates who engage in contractual relationships with third-party vendors or contractors for IT applications and/or software.
-If you answer “yes” to any of the questions below, the Software Risk Management (SRM) process is required.
+For any software that doesn’t meet the Expedited Procurement Process and is not purchased with a Pcard, the full SRM process will be needed.
+Examples of when the full SRM process is needed include:

-• Does the tool/service involve an agreement/contract (with or without costs, including a “click-through” agreement where you accept the terms of use) with a service provider who provides a network-accessible service on behalf of UMD to collect, transmit, or process any institutional data?
+• The tool or service involves an agreement/contract (with or without costs, including a “click-through” agreement where you accept the terms of use) with a service provider who provides a network-accessible service on behalf of UMD to collect, transmit, or process any institutional data.

-• Does the tool/service require that a service provider process payment card information on behalf of UMD?
-Please note, this applies to all entities involved in the payment card process including merchants, processors, issuers and service providers.
+• The tool or service requires a service provider to process payment card information on behalf of UMD.
+This includes all entities involved in the payment card process including merchants, processors, issuers and service providers.
 This also applies to all other entities that store, process, or transmit cardholder data and/or sensitive authentication data.
-Payment Card will be part of the review if the Data Element for Credit Cards is marked.
+Payment Card processing will be included in the review if the Credit Cards data element is selected.

-• Does the tool/service involve transferring any institutional data from a university-owned system to a third-party system, including cloud and Software as a Service solutions?
+• The tool or service involves transferring any institutional data from a university-owned system to a third-party system, including cloud and Software as a Service solutions.

-• Does the tool/service require that a third-party system collect or process any institutional data that will later be transmitted for use by UMD?
+• The tool or service requires a third-party system to collect or process any institutional data that will later be transmitted for use by UMD.

-• Does the tool/service need to be used by students as a part of coursework and it collects and/or stores personally identifiable information including intellectual property or grades?
+• The tool or service is used by students as a part of coursework and collects and/or stores personally identifiable information, including intellectual property or grades.

-• Does the tool/service make a copy of documents or materials containing any of the data elements described above or that are classified as elevated or high risk according to the UMD Data Classification Standard (IT-2) (i.e., institutional, financial, or student data)?
+• The tool or service makes a copy of documents or materials containing any of the data elements described above or that are classified as elevated or high risk according to the UMD Data Classification Standard (IT-2) (i.e., institutional, financial, or student data).

 The average duration of each review depends on several factors, including the complexity of the request, the completeness and timeliness of submitted documentation, and the current volume of requests under review.
 As a general guideline, once requested materials are received from the vendor, departments should plan for approximately 3 to 4 weeks (15–20 business days) once all required documents are received to receive SRM approval or disapproval.
 Only after the software/tool is approved can the item be procured.